It's dangerous to go alone!: Description

 In 1986, Nintendo released the original The Legend of Zelda video game on the Nintendo Entertainment System.
-It opens with the protagonist, Link, entering a cave to meet an old man who offers him a wooden sword and says, "It's dangerous to go alone!
+It opens with the protagonist, Link, entering a cave to meet an old man who offers him a wooden sword and says: "It's dangerous to go alone!
 Take this."
 The player is given no further explanation within the game world on how to progress.
-Series creator Shigeru Miyamoto thought it would be more enjoyable to play the game without any help.
+Series creator Shigeru Miyamoto thought that it would be more enjoyable to play the game without any help.

 Reception

-The quote has spawned many variations, and became a popular image macro.
+The quote has spawned many variations and became a popular image macro.
 IGN positioned it at #22 on its top 100 video game moments list, describing it as "one of the most-quoted video game sentences" and the best example of the exploration element of The Legend of Zelda.
 GamesRadar featured it in its list of the 40 most-repeated video game quotes and of the top 100 best video game quotes.
 Ozzie Mejia for Shacknews opined that the quote "has become synonymous with gaming in the 35 years since they were first spoken.
 More than that, it's seeped into the greater world of pop culture.
 It's been referenced in other games, television, merchandise, memes, and much more".

 Christian Donlan, writing for Eurogamer, stated that the phrase is "one of the most famous in all of video games" and opined that it acts as a "universal guide for playing Zelda".
-He also felt the phrase is memorable due to its compact nature and slightly awkward phrasing, which he described as "the perverse music of utility".
+He also felt that the phrase is memorable due to its compact nature and slightly awkward phrasing, which he described as "the perverse music of utility".
 Phil Hornshaw of GameSpot commented on the legacy of the quotation within the original The Legend of Zelda game by stating that "there's still nothing quite like wandering through [the game's] enormous, mysterious world, with barely a hint or explanation to lead you on.
 It was dangerous to go alone.
 No help was coming.
 No guideposts were set along the way.
 There was just you, your sword, the pull to explore, and a game that rewarded you with nothing but hours of discovery."

-NF Magazine commented that the quote was well-known, and appeared "time and time again" in gaming culture.
+NF Magazine commented that the quote was well-known and appeared "time and time again" in gaming culture.
 They noted that it was representative of the original Zeldas nonlinear gameplay, saying that while taking the sword from the old man was the smartest choice, the player did not have to enter the cave, and could instead proceed weaponless and begin to explore the overworld.
 In Power-Up, Chris Kohler criticized the phrase as "done by a Japanese person with a shaky grasp of the English language", though calling it "practically Shakespeare" compared to other quotes from the same character, such as "one who does not have Triforce can't go in".